splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 * Host that reported the error
 * Service (app) that returned the error

 Suppose you identify your data with a long metric name instead of a metric name and a dimension.
-For example, :code:`web.http.myhost.checkout.error.500.count` could be a long metric name that represents the number of HTTP response code 500 errors reported by the host named ``myhost`` for the service checkout.
+For example, :code:`web.http.myhost.checkout.error.500.count` might be a long metric name that represents the number of HTTP response code 500 errors reported by the host named ``myhost`` for the service checkout.

 If you use :code:`web.http.myhost.checkout.error.500.count`, you might encounter the following issues: